hyh1997112/94870portfolio/final_project_part3.md

 5. For the geographical distribution of job offers, I use line charts to show trends in job offers that graduates have received in the past.
 For the geographic distribution of total data, using a map can clearly show the work places that graduates like to choose in the past.

 #### Finalize the story

+After finishing the webpage, I sent it to several students at Heinz College and let them revise my story.
+I deleted some redundant information and charts and made some small change to the final story.

 ### Final project website